AkiraBrahe/BTX_ExpansionPack/README.md

 * **Partial Vehicle Refit:** Customize your vehicles by swapping weapons and ammunition to fine-tune their combat role.
 > [!NOTE]
 > Vehicle refit is limited.
 You can replace existing weapons and ammo, but cannot add or remove any equipment.
-* **Pilot Specialization:** Pilots specialize in either 'Mech or vehicle piloting.
-The Lifepath system has been adjusted to make 'Mech-capable pilots rarer in certain systems and the early game, with conventional pilots having the possibility to gain 'Mech piloting ability later.
+* **Pilot Specialization:** Pilots can drive 'Mechs, vehicles, or both.
+The Lifepath system has been changed, resulting in fewer 'Mech-capable pilots early on.
+Conventional pilots may learn to drive 'Mechs as they get more experienced.
 * **Motive Repair Ability:** Pilots have the ability to repair motive system debuffs.
 * **Vehicle CASE:** Implements CASE functionality for vehicles, converting critical ammunition explosions to rear damage instead of vehicle destruction.
 * **Vehicle Pilot Injuries:** Pilots suffer injuries from component and ammunition explosions (including vehicle destruction).
 CASE-equipped vehicles prevent explosion-related injuries.

 ### New Content
 The Expansion Pack pushes the timeline into the 3060s and will eventually include most 'Mechs and equipment from after the Clan Invasion up to 3067.
-It also adds new weapons that were made possible by CAC-C, like new artillery systems.
+It also includes new weapons made possible by CAC-C, such as 'Mech mortars and rapid-fire autocannons.

 #### 'Mechs
 > [!IMPORTANT]
-> All v0.9 'Mechs are being added back as a priority now that the new features are complete.
+> More 'Mechs will be added back to the faction stores and rosters as soon as the mod is updated to v1.1. **ETA: H1 2026**

 * **Clan 'Mechs:** All 31 Clan 'Mechs have been added back to their respective rosters.
 Note that 10 of them use a proxy model (**NEW**).
 * **Unique 'Mechs:**
   * The Yen-Lo-Wang is now an unique reward for completing the "Bourbon & BattleMechs" flashpoint.
 It can be upgraded after September 3050 to its CN9-YLW2 configuration for 10 million C-bills (**NEW**).